einar-io/rust/README.md

 ## What's Included

 This is a basic environment that should be ready to expand upon to build a day-to-day development envrionment for Rust.
 It comes with the following software choices:

-### Rust Tools

-Besides Rust and Cargo, the image comes with the following Rust related tooling:

-- [rustup](https://rustup.rs/): installer and toolchain manager
-- [rustfmt](https://github.com/rust-lang/rustfmt): a tool for formatting Rust code according to style guidelines
-- [clippy](https://github.com/rust-lang/rust-clippy): lints to catch common mistakes and improve your Rust code

 ### VS Code Extensions